mkohlhaas/Concurrency-in-Go/README.md

-This is the full source ccode for the book [Concurrency in Go](https://katherine.cox-buday.com/concurrency-in-go/) published by O'Reilly.
+This is the full source code for the book [Concurrency in Go](https://katherine.cox-buday.com/concurrency-in-go/) published by O'Reilly.

 For errata and more information, please refer to the book's hub at [Errata for Concurrency in Go](https://www.oreilly.com/catalog/errata.csp?isbn=9781491941195).